Mafia Members in Italy and New York Arrested

 Police arrested Tommaso and Francesco Inzerillo as well as Salvatore Gambino, the mayor of Torretta, a village 30km west of Palermo, during Wednesday’s raids.
 Torretta, along with Passo di Rigano and Boccadifalco, are towns where the Gambino and Inzerillo families located their clandestine business.

 Police say the families began restructuring their criminal activities by controlling sports gambling and food supplies.
-They also took part in extortion schemes in order to consolidate their historic mafioso power.
+They also took part in extortion schemes to consolidate their historic mafioso power.

 The arrests come five months after the capo of the Gambino family, Francesco “Franky Boy” Cali was gunned down on an early March morning in New York City.
 Cali was seen as the “American ambassador” between the Gambino family and other Italian Cosa Nostra families.